emifly-devops/DevOps-Course-Starter/README.md

 ## Running the App with a Production Configuration

-If you have chosen to install Vagrant, run the following to try out a production configuration locally:
+If you have chosen to install Vagrant, run the following command from the `vagrant` folder to try out a production configuration locally:

 ```bash
 $ vagrant up